HugoLePoisson/pdf_merger_web/README.md

 cd fusionneur_pdf_web

-Install the dependencies:
+Install the dependencies (using pip or other):

-pip install Flask PyPDF2
+pip install -r requirements.txt

 ### Usage